Orville Jenkins Thoughts and Resources Orville Jenkins Ideas and Interests

 French, David.
 A Season of Justice: Defending the Rights of the Christian Home, Church and School.
 Nashville: Broadman and Holman, 2002.
 213p.
 Bought 7 August 2010.
 Read 25-26 August 2010.
 American Politics and Culture (Church and State)

 Fuller, Graham E. A World Without Islam.
 NY: Little, Brown and Company, 2010.
 317p.
 (Released August 2010.
 Fuller, former Vice Chairman of the National Intelligence Council of the CIA, discusses in great detail and clarity the role of Islam as a social and cultural phenomenon in the world's cultures.
-Fuller analyzes the current militant phenomenon of radical Islamist terrorism in the light of history and concludes that with our without Islam, the same types of conflicts would have occurred because of other reasons.
+Fuller analyzes the current militant phenomenon of radical Islamist terrorism in the light of history and concludes that without Islam, the same types of conflicts would have occurred because of other reasons.
 He finds that religion simply becomes the vehicle of protest based in ethnic or political attitudes, especially among oppressed groups.
 See my review of this book on this website.
 See the book with my review on Amazon.)
 Received 2 July 2010 as a Publisher's Preview Review Copy.
 Read 21-26 July 2010.
 Religions (World Politics)

 Gellman, Barton.
 Angler: The Cheney Vice Presidency.
 NY: Penguin Press, 2008.
 483p.
 Bought 25 April 2009 in Arlington, Texas.
 Read 30 April - 3 May 2010.
 Politics (Biography)